mser521/fall2025/content/assignments/lab05.md

 ## What to Submit
-Please make sure that you have completed the following:
+Please make sure that you have completed all 5 exercises.

-* Implemented the font size adjuster
-* Implemented the hamburger menu
-* Commented the carousel widget JavaScript code explaining how it works.

-When you're done, please create a link from your homepage to each of your Tutorial 5 web pages (see <a href="https://vanwars.github.io/csci344" target="_blank">Sarah's homepage</a> for an example).
+When you're done, please create a link from your homepage to each of your Lab 5 exercises (see <a href="https://vanwars.github.io/csci344" target="_blank">Sarah's homepage</a> for an example).
 Then, commit and push all of your edits to GitHub and, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.

-* If you collaborated with someone, please list your partner's name in the comments section.